 - Cross training also reduces injury.
 Doing the same activity wears down the body because the same parts are being used over and over again for the same exact exercise.
 Cross training helps reduce the risk of injury because the same muscles, joints, and bones are not being used continuously.

 - Finally, cross training gives allows you to develop diverse health components.
-You can run to improve your cardiovascular system, do yoga to improve your flexibility, lift weights to improve your strength and/or stand up paddle board to improve your balance.
+You can run to improve your cardiovascular system, do yoga to improve your flexibility, lift weights to improve your strength, and/or stand up paddle board to improve your balance.
 Try to choose activities that provide different benefits.
+If you live near a beach, a stand-up paddle board could be a great method to stay fit, improve balance and flexibility.
+However, you may have to look into other necessities such as basic tools like an electric pump, especially if you are using an inflatable paddle board (which you can get through websites similar to pumpupboats.com/inflatable-sup-pumps).

 If you’re a competitive athlete, then most of your time should be spend training in your sport of choice.
 One review of cross training found that it can benefit athletic performance, but not more than spending more time training in the specific sport.
 For everyone else, cross training will improve your overall health.
 Variety really is the spice of life!